davidsamuelargueta/SQLPortfolio/README.md

-Hello, here you will find some of my work that I have done in SQL.
+Hello, here you will find the projects I am working on or have completed using MySQL.
+The purpose of this repository is for me to rpractice and apply my SQL skills with datasets from a variey of sources such as Kaggle and Maven Analytics.
+Should you have any inquires or suggestions please feel free to contact me.